idrinth-thalui/core/dialogue/idrinthFollowerGiftsIdle.md

 - Ah, some fine liquor, I'll have it with dinner!
 - Not my favourite, but I'll enjoy the mead none the less.

+## Stamina Potion

+- Oh, very nice.
+More endurance will help.
+- I'll use that for sure!